visualglitch91/SchildiChat-android/.github/ISSUE_TEMPLATE/bug_report.md

  - App version: [Look it up in Settings / Help & About.
 Click "Version" there to copy it.
 "Latest version" is not a valid version!]
  - Store: [e.g. F-Droid, Google Play, SpiritCroc's F-Droid]
  - Homeserver: [e.g. matrix.org]
+ - Related labs settings: [Have you enabled any settings in labs (which ones), and does the issue still exist when disabling these?]

 **Upstream relevance**
  - Does this issue exist in Element Android?